devareus/Eclectic-Token-Sniper/README.md

 ### Buy settings
 - BuyEnabled: Enables or disables the buy of tokens for the sniper, rule or watched token using this set.
 - AmountToSnipe: The amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC).
+- FindMaxAmountCanBuy: If enabled, the bot will try to estimate the maximum amount (up to AmountToSnipe) that it can buy of the token.
+This option is helpful for when the tokens' devs set a maximum amount of tokens that can be bought.
+- FindMaxAmountCanBuySteps: Number of steps used for the max amount estimation.
+The higher the number, the more precise the estimation will be, but at the cost of requiring more requests with the node and taking longer.
+The default if this option is omitted is 5.
 - BuySlippage: Maximum slippage for buying.
 - AlwaysFindBestLiquidityPair: If enabled, the bot will always try to find the liquidity pair with the best price for the amount to buy, from the list provided above.
 If disabled, the bot will use the liquidity pair in the AddLiquidity transaction or PairCreated event or the base token; for other snipping methods, the best liquidity pair will still be selected (in future releases a predefined paired token or an address extracted from the triggering event or transaction will be configurable too).
 - AuditTokens: Enables the audit of tokens before buying.
 You can enable or disable the followings checks separately:
   - HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
 It can also check for maximum taxes, gas and drawdowns, using the limits set below.
 This option requires HoneypotCheck support for the blockchain.
 At the moment Ethereum, EthereumPoW, BSC, Polygon, Fantom, Avalanche and Dogechain are supported.
 If you need others, send us a request.
+  - SimpleBuyCheck: Checks if it's possible to buy the token.
+This check is redundant if using the HoneypotCheck, but it might provide more details about the reason why buying is not possible.
   - CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list.
   - CheckLiquidity: Doesn't buy if the available liquidity doesn't fulfil the limits below.
  	- ExternalProgramCheck: Runs an external program for additional checks ([see below](#running-external-programs-for-additional-checks)).

 **Mind that the tokens owners can change the taxes at any time!
 That a token passes an audit is not guarantee that you'll be able to sell the token later or you won't be charged higher taxes.
 And obviously, it doesn't guarantee that the owner won't do a rug pull and remove all the liquidity from the DEX at any some point.**